How to Create a Content Calendar for a Consulting Firm

 No more one-size-fits-all content.
 Once you’ve set your goals and dug into your data, it’s time to decide which content formats will drive the best results.

 Blog posts establish authority, videos grab attention, newsletters keep your leads warm, and podcasts help you retain the most qualified leads and customers.
-The key here is to diversify without overloading your team.
-Stick to formats that you can consistently deliver on and that fit your business’s needs.
+The key here is to diversify into multiple formats—such as articles, videos, and images—without overloading your team.
+Stick to formats that you can consistently deliver on, and that fit your business’s needs.

 Align Your Content Calendar with Revenue Goals

-Don’t treat the content calendar for your small business like an isolated marketing task—it should be directly tied to your revenue goals.
+Don’t treat your small business’s content calendar as an isolated marketing task—it should be directly tied to your revenue goals.
 Ask yourself: How much of my revenue is coming from organic traffic?
 Are my blog posts driving high-value leads?
 If not, why not?

 Make the connection clear:

-• Use attribution modeling to map out how your content is contributing to the pipeline.
+• Use attribution modeling to map how your content contributes to the pipeline.
 (Don’t know how to do this?
-Check out Rockstarr & Moon’s streamlined CRM solution for small businesses).
+Check out Rockstarr & Moon’s streamlined CRM solution for small businesses.

-• Focus on longer-tale, niche keywords to drive qualified traffic.
+• Focus on longer-tail, niche keywords to drive qualified traffic.

 • Create a brand-wide narrative that wraps around every piece of content you create.

 • Sync content with your sales cycles.
-If Q4 is your big moneymaker, plan content early in the year that nurtures leads and sets you up for a strong finish.
+If Q4 is your big moneymaker, plan content early in the year to nurture leads and set you up for a strong finish.

 Organize and Scale the Content Calendar for Your Small Business